staticintlucas/keyset-rs/README.md

 ## Minimum supported Rust version

-Current MSRV is 1.48.0.
+Current MSRV is 1.41.0, although this is subject to change as development continues.
-In future there will be work to reduce this constraint, but for now this version is required.

 ## Contributing